Schiermonnikoog National Park

 Boat trip to Schiermonnikoog

-Schiermonnikoog is one of the most beautiful places of the Netherlands.
-On an annual basis, the island attracts thousands of nature lovers who enjoy the tranquility and luxury of the island.
-Cross the mainland to Schiermonnikoog National Park.
-A boat will take you to this small paradise in 45 minutes.
+There is no doubt about it.
+Schiermonnikoog is one of the most beautiful places in the Netherlands.
+Every year the island attracts thousands of nature lovers looking to unwind and enjoy the beautiful beach and lush vegetation.
+So, go ahead and make the crossing from the mainland to the Schiermonnikoog National Park.
+A boat will take you to this Dutch paradise in 45 minutes.